 One of the cheapest and the most colourful destinations for travellers – Southeast Asia is a dream come true.
 Make sure that you plan a trip to Asia properly, choose the backpacking route well and craft the best travel itinerary, avoiding any problems.
 How?
 Check below!

 If you follow my social media platforms (and if you don’t, better start now 😉 Facebook, Instagram, Twitter), you probably know, that I just came back from an epic trip to Asia.
-It wasn’t my first trip to that region – I’ve previously been to Philippines, India, Malaysia and Russia, but this time I’ve visited two new countries – Indonesia and Singapore.
-My trip began with a traditional wedding in India, followed by visiting stunning Singapore skyscrapers, travelling through the Bali jungle, swimming with turtles in Gili islands and climbing volcanoes of East Java.
+It wasn’t my first trip to that region – I’ve previously been to the Philippines, India, Malaysia and Russia, but this time I’ve visited two new countries – Indonesia and Singapore.
+My trip began with a traditional wedding in India near Bangalore, followed by visiting stunning Singapore skyscrapers, travelling through the Bali jungle, swimming with turtles in Gili islands and climbing volcanoes of East Java.

 Independent travel is what I love the most and what gives me the biggest satisfaction from my trips.
 But how to make it right?
 How to plan a dream trip to Asia and make sure that everything works out well?

 If you’re travelling soon, check my travel resources page, where I share my favourite travel websites and companies to book trips on a budget.

 How to plan a perfect trip to Asia?

 If you work full time, as I do, you probably need to book time off in advance.
 Check when you can take it and based on that choose your destination.
 Not having enough vacation days?
 Have a look here for some tips on how to travel more, even with a full-time job!

 For me, the time was already decided, as I was going for my friend’s wedding in India.
 Based on that, I chose my further destinations.